-To reduce the dependency of outflow incidence with the SNR of the nebular line, in the third panel of Figure~\ref{fig:snr} we report the outflow demography as a function of the SFR averaged over the last 100 Myr estimated by \textsc{beagle} (SFR$_{\rm 100}$).
-This parameter is less correlated to the strength of the nebular line (Appendix~\ref{sec:selection_bias}), and the positive trend between outflow incidence and SFR$_{\rm 100}$ suggests that these outflows are mainly driven by star-formation activity.
-However, improving the statistical robustness of this sample is fundamental for confirming such trends and identifying the mechanism that drives outflowing gas in the early Universe.
+To reduce the dependence of the outflow incidence on the S/N of the nebular line, we report in the third panel of Figure~\ref{fig:snr} the outflow demography as a function of the SFR averaged over the last 100 Myr estimated by \textsc{beagle} (SFR$_{\rm 100}$).
+This parameter is less strongly correlated to the strength of the nebular line (Appendix~\ref{sec:selection_bias}), and the positive trend between outflow incidence and SFR$_{\rm 100}$ suggests that these outflows are mainly driven by star formation activity.
+However, improving the statistical robustness of this sample is fundamental for confirming these trends and identifying the mechanism that drives outflowing gas in the early Universe.

 The last panel of Figure~\ref{fig:incidence_vs_properties} illustrates the outflow incidence rate as a function of the specific star formation rate.
-Over the range covered by our sample ($10~{\rm Gyr^{-1}}<{\rm SFR/M_{\star}}<100~{\rm Gyr^{-1}}$), the outflow incidence is constant within the error over the specific star formation rate range, but the low statistical significance does not allow us to identify a trend between the two observables.
-All in all, the detection of outflows in our sample is consistent with the framework in which galaxies whose specific star formation rate exceeds $\sim10~{\rm Gyr^{-1}}$ might develop radiation pressure-driven outflows which clear the galaxy of its gas and dust \citep{Ziparo:2022, Fiore:2023}.
+Over the range covered by our sample ($10~{\rm Gyr^{-1}}<{\rm SFR/M_{\star}}<100~{\rm Gyr^{-1}}$), the outflow incidence is constant within the error over the range of the specific star formation rate, but the low statistical significance does not allow us to identify a trend between the two observables.
+The detection of outflows in our sample is generally consistent with the framework in which galaxies whose specific star formation rate exceeds $\sim10~{\rm Gyr^{-1}}$ might develop radiation-pressure-driven outflows that clear the galaxy of its gas and dust \citep{Ziparo:2022, Fiore:2023}.